Stay-at-home parents have a critical and gratifying job; raising their children to be responsible, caring, empathetic adults.

 Scholarships for Women

-Homemakers seeking to enter STEM (Science, Technology, Engineering, and Mathematics) fields can find back-to-school resources for women since females are under-represented in these industries.
-Also, future nurses often find helpful resources.
+Homemakers seeking to enter STEM (Science, Technology, Engineering, and Mathematics) fields can find back-to-school resources for women since females are underrepresented in these industries.
+Future nurses also often find helpful resources.

 Online databases can identify scholarship opportunities that match your goals, skills, and situation.